CaduceusInc/waleopakunle.com/_posts/2020-05-23-lumos-maxima.md

 Working on feedback from last week, all links now open in new tabs.
 I will be implementing that for all links going forward.
 Thanks for the feedback, and I hope you enjoy a better reading experience.

- {% include alert.html text="There are no Ads whatsoever on Waleopakunle.com at this time." %}

 ---
 T.O.C